AlibabaCloudDocs/oss/intl.en-US/API Reference/Object operations/Basic operations/Callback.md

 ## Step 3: Initiate a callback request

-If an object is uploaded, OSS sends the content specified by the callback and callback-var parameters in the request to the application server by using the POST method.
+If an object is uploaded, OSS uses POST to send the content specified by the callback and callback-var parameters in the request to the application server.
 Example:

 ```
 POST /index.html HTTP/1.0